Select Bus Service: Q44

 A Jamaica bound Q44 SBS in Flushing, Queens.

 In 2015, the Main Street corridor, along with the parallel Kissena/Parsons Boulevards corridor and the 164th Street corridor, was studied by the NYC Department of Transportation for the implementation of SBS between Flushing and Jamaica, Queens.
-The Q44 Limited route, which formerly made limited stops only during the day, was planned for conversion into a full-time bus rapid transit line, with local service continuing to be provided by the parallel Q20A/B services.
+The Q44 Limited route, which formerly made limited stops only during the day, was planned for conversion into a full-time bus rapid transit line, with local service continuing to be provided by the parallel Q20A/B (now Q20) services.

 The Q44 SBS was approved in June 2015, with no changes from the original routing, which runs between Queens and the Bronx.
 Due to community opposition, bus lanes were only installed on a small portion of the route between Roosevelt Avenue and the Long Island Expressway in Downtown Flushing and Queensboro Hill, and on Archer Avenue and Sutphin Boulevard in Jamaica.
 Portions of the Archer Avenue lanes were installed before the implementation of SBS.

 The route began service in November 2015.
 The Q44 is the first Q-prefixed route to have Select Bus Service, which replaces both the Q44 late-night local and daytime limited-stop buses.
 Local bus service in Queens is provided by the Q20, while there is no local equivalent in the Bronx.
-The Q20 and the Q44 SBS are based out of the Casey Stengel Depot.
+The Q20 and the Q44 SBS are based at the Casey Stengel Depot.